mosip/mosip-functional-tests/deploy/uitestrig/README.md

 #### Rancher UI
 * Run ui-testrig manually via Rancher UI.
   ![ui-testrig.png](../../docs/_images/ui-testrig.png)
-* There are 3 cronjobs for ui-testrig:
+* There are 5 cronjobs for ui-testrig:
    - adminui
    - pmp-ui
+   - resident-ui
+   - verify-ui
-   - residentui
+   - injiweb-ui
 * select the cronjob which you want to initiate and select the `Run Now` button as shown in the above picture.
 * Once the job is completed the reports will be avaiable in `S3/minio`.